-Welcome back to the review series with another killer value for money electric guitar of many years also I believe it will stay the same in 2019; Ibanez GRG170DX electric guitar!
+Hello there and welcome back to the review series with another killer value-for-money electric guitar of many years also I believe it will stay the same in the following years, Ibanez GRG170DX electric guitar review!

-It is reported that Ibanez’s RG model was released in 1987 and it is one of the best selling super-strat guitars in the world.
-It is shaped in a classic RG body form, comes with HSH pickup combination.
-It also features a basswood body with a maple GRG style neck, bound rosewood fingerboard with bindings.
+It is reported that Ibanez’s RG model was released in 1987 and it is one of the best-selling super strat guitars in the world.
+It is shaped in a classic RG body form and comes with an HSH pickup combination.
+It also features a basswood body with a maple GRG style neck and bound rosewood fingerboard with bindings.

-Let’s have a look at the tech specs then talk about the guitar.
+Let’s have a look at the tech specs and then talk about the guitar.

 |Neck||GRG Maple neck|

 |Body||Basswood (Mahogany???) body|